destinymalone/head-first-java-cliffsnotes-example/chapter-4-methods-use-instance-variables-how-objects-behave/README.md

 ## Table of Contents

-Methods use object state (bark different)
+- Methods use object state (bark different)
-Method arguments and return types
+- Method arguments and return types
-Pass-by-value (the variable is always copied)
+- Pass-by-value (the variable is always copied)
-Getters and Setters
+- Getters and Setters
-Encapsulation (do it or risk humiliation)
+- Encapsulation (do it or risk humiliation)
-Using references in an array
+- Using references in an array
-Exercises and puzzles
+- Exercises and puzzles
+- Overview

 #### Each lesson within chapter 4 is completed and explained in order